One Family. Six really awkward moments.

 He is a graduate of the University of Michigan, has written an unpublished novel, performed standup comedy and is currently taking banjo lessons.
 He loves television, Boston and Cleveland sports and celery.

-Kate is a Partner at SS+K, currently serving as Director of Client Services.
-As a member of the Executive Leadership Team, she’s responsible for shaping internal processes, leading the account management group, and, along with her partners, generally managing the happy chaos of the agency.
-Among many projects at SS+K, Kate has helped to mobilize the youth vote for President Obama [twice], devised strategies to get Americans plugged into the electric car for Chevrolet, and assisted Starbucks with their groundbreaking efforts to offer a college education to all of their workers.
+Kate is a Partner and Chief Operating Officer at SS+K. As COO, she’s responsible for translating SS+K’s mission into action, and generally managing the happy chaos of the agency.
+Among many projects at SS+K, Kate has helped to mobilize the youth vote for President Obama [twice], devised strategies to get Americans plugged into the electric car for Chevrolet, and advised Starbucks with their groundbreaking corporate reputation initiatives.

 As a partner at SS+K, Rebecca Matovic heads up the strategy, planning, and research group for the social engagement and strategic communications firm.
 Since joining SS+K in 1995, Rebecca has played a vital role guiding strategic development and messaging for clients including Chevrolet, General Motors, Allstate, the Blue Cross Blue Shield Association, Citibank, and Time Warner Cable.
 She has also worked with issue oriented clients such as Let’s Move! (the First Lady’s anti-childhood obesity initiative), the Lance Armstrong Foundation, the Environmental Defense Fund, and the Bill & Melinda Gates Foundation.